Saturday, December 6, 2025

 9. Matches or lighter

 In the event that you are lost or find yourself in an emergency situation, matches or a lighter will make all the difference.
-Wether it’s to help keep you warm or mark your spot for rescue, never leave home without a fire source.
+Whether it’s to help keep you warm or mark your spot for rescue, never leave home without a fire source.

 10. Shelter